selkamand/structures/README.md

 ### Using the move package to transform molecules

-The [move](https://github.com/selkamand/move) package contains common transformations that can plug straight into `transform_molecule`
+The [move](https://github.com/selkamand/move) package contains common transformations that can plug straight into `transform_molecule`.

 ``` r
 library(move)